dougeby/IntuneDocs/intune/quickstart-create-custom-role.md

 # Quickstart: Create and assign a custom role

 In this Intune quickstart, you'll create a custom role with specific permissions for a security operations department.
 Then you'll assign the role to a group of such operators.
-By creating custom roles like this one, you can control access to all parts of your mobile device management system.
+There are several default roles that you can use right away.
+But by creating custom roles like this one, you have precise access control to all parts of your mobile device management system.

 If you don’t have an Intune subscription, [sign up for a free trial account](free-trial-sign-up.md).